USWNT's Andonovski after lackluster win over Mexico: 'We're not ready for a World Cup right now' | Goal.com

 Still, Mexico had hopes of a miracle on home soil, only to see those hopes dashed by Mewis late on.

-The midfielder scored her seventh international goal, and it was a sloppy one, as Emily Sonnett's header was cleared off the line only for Mewis to bungle it home.
+The midfielder scored her seventh international goal, and it was a sloppy one, as Emily Sonnett's header was cleared off the line only for Mewis to bundle the ball home.

 In the end, the U.S. made it three games in a row without conceding, while Mexico were held scoreless throughout their tournament run.